 Not much is known about the long-term effects of having a caesarean birth.

 Some evidence suggests children born by caesarean might have a higher risk of conditions like childhood asthma, type 1 diabetes or obesity.
 Yet it’s not yet known whether this is caused by the caesarean itself.

 One idea is that babies born by caesarean are not exposed to bacteria in the mother’s vagina so don’t form the same microbiome in their guts.
 The higher risk of certain conditions could also be linked to women after caesareans sometimes needing extra support with breastfeeding.
 This might be because breastfeeding can protect against these conditions (Tommy’s, 2018).

-If you are considering a planned caesarean, you can talk your options through with your midwife, GP or obstetrician.
+If you are considering a planned caesarean, talk through your options through with your midwife, GP or obstetrician.
 If you’ve recently had a caesarean birth, read our article about recovery after a caesarean birth.

 This page was last reviewed in August 2018.

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.

 We also offer antenatal courses which are a great way to find out more about birth, labour and life with a new baby.